HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 - Show that you created a Docker image for the API
 - Show that you can start the API using the SQLite database
 - Show that you can start the API using the MySQL database
-- Show that you can access the API on port 3000 on the VM
+- Show that you can access the API on port 3000
 - Show that you optimized the Docker image size
   - You've used an Alpine version of Node.js
   - You've copied and installed the dependencies in a separate layer